w1zzball/scrapeddit/README.md

 		- --max-workers N, -w Concurrency level for comment scraping (default 5).
 		- --overwrite, -o     Update existing rows on conflict.
 		- --skip-existing, -s Skip submissions already present in DB.
+		- --exit-after        Exit the interactive prompt after the scrape completes.

 - delete <submissions|comments|all>
 	- Delete rows from one or both tables.
 This command prompts for a confirmation